-Though the mountain and the sediments that form its rainbow face are eons old, Rainbow Mountain was only discovered about five years ago.
+Though the sediments that form its rainbow face are eons old, Rainbow Mountain was a recent discovery only made possible by climate change.

-Deep in the heart of the Peruvian Andes, there lies a ridge of mountains unlike any other.
-Along this ridge is one particularly magnificent mountain.
-Lined with layers of red, orange, yellow, and turquoise, Rainbow Mountain has become an increasingly popular tourist destination for those willing to take the hike.
+Deep in the heart of the Peruvian Andes, there lies a vibrant ridge of mountains unlike any other, with one particularly magnificent mountain.
+Lined with layers of red, orange, yellow, and turquoise, Rainbow Mountain has become increasingly popular for its photogenic nature.

 The Rainbow Mountain

-Each of the colors on the mountain comes from a different mineral.
+Each of the hues on the mountain comes from a different mineral.
 The red layers indicate iron oxide rust, while the orange and yellow suggest iron sulfide.
-The turquoise comes from chlorite, which, though often turns sediment shades of green, interacts with the yellow to form a brilliant turquoise blue.
+The turquoise comes from chlorite, which, interacts with the yellow to form a brilliant turquoise blue.

-While the other mountains in the range likely have similar colorations beneath their rocky exteriors, the Rainbow Mountain is specific in that the exterior has been wiped away.
-Years of weathering and erosion have exposed the colors to the world, resulting in a mountain that looks more like something that belongs in a Dr. Seuss book than in nature.
+While the other mountains in the range likely have similar colorations beneath their rocky exteriors, the Rainbow Mountain is different.
+The exterior has been wiped away.
+The colors appeared as a result of erosion, making a mountain that looks like it belongs in a Dr. Seuss book.

 "We have asked the elders that live in Pitumarca [a nearby town] and they said that the mountain was under the snow," said mountain tour guide Santos Machacca.
 "Global warming has caused the ice to melt, and a colorful mountain appeared from under it."

-Being a guide is a lucrative industry, as trekking to Rainbow Mountain is near impossible without one.
-As the mountain has only been recently revealed, even experienced hikers sometimes have trouble locating it.
-Additionally, the terrain leading up to the mountain is difficult to navigate, and without a guide a wrong step is easy to make.
+Being a guide is a lucrative industry because trekking to Rainbow Mountain is a near impossibility without one.
+As the mountain has only been recently revealed, even experienced hikers can have trouble locating it.
+In addition, the terrain leading up to the mountain is difficult to navigate — and without a guide, a wrong step is easy to make.

 Though the influx of visitors has breathed new life into the community, the booming industry comes at a price.
-The impact of the tourism trade is becoming rapidly evident on the mountain's face, even in the few short years since tourists started climbing.
-A 2.5-mile-long trail has been severely eroded by hikers and the delicate brush and fauna trailside shows evidence of humans crashing through it in their quest to reach the rainbow.
+The impact of the tourism trade is evident on the mountain's face.
+In the few short years since tourists started climbing, hikers have eroded the 2.5 mile-long trail to Vinicunca.

 "They love to go because when you are up there, you can feel the pure air and you forget everything," said Machacca.
 He added that people go to Rainbow Mountain to breathe, to heal, and to connect with the legend of the mountain spirit watching over the Peruvian Andes.